Friday, May 17, 2013

 My motivations for developing MarshalPlan have been theoretical as much as practical.
 But I did not and I do not see a tension between my theoretical and practical ambitions.
 My neo-empiricist inclinations lead me to conclude that a sound theory of inference must be able to prove itself in the world.
 By developing MarshalPlan I wanted to both explore and illustrate some basic hypotheses about the nature of (wo)man's acquisition of knowledge about his (her) world.

 Since my constructivist agenda was positive rather than negative, I have not used any part of the other notes embedded in MarshalPlan to make arguments against views of evidential inference that I think are mistaken.
 My thought was that the success or failure of MarshalPlan would be the primary test of whether my own views are or are not mistaken.
 However, now that I have largely completed the outline of a working model of MarshalPlan, I think it might now be useful for me identify the theoretical premises and perspectives that I do not have and that do not undergird the MarshalPlan project.
 So I will do that.
 But I will describe (below) those rejected perspectives only in a shorthand way.
-This is why I use the word "dogma" below to refer to my view about this or that perspective that I find wanting.
+This is why I use the word "dogma" below to refer to my view about of this or that perspectives that I find wanting.

 After identifying some theoretical perspectives that I do not embrace, I describe (below) some of my key affirmative hunches about the nature and foundations of empirical human knowledge.
 These are theses that either have supported the development of MarshalPlan or they are theses that are supported by the development of MarshalPlan.

-Theoretical Dogma Number 1
+Theoretical Dogma Number 1.

 There is a long-running debate in the American legal academy and elsewhere about the use of mathematics to analyze evidence in trials.
 This debate is a red herring; it misses the boat; it does not address the fundamental issues about evidential inference.
 This is not to say that questions about when mathematics might or should play a role in evidential argument in legal settings are uninteresting or unimportant; they are both interesting and important.
 I also do not claim that discussions that focus of the role of mathematics can or have said nothing about fundamental epistemological issues.
 That's not the case.
 Such discussions can and sometimes do touch on fundamental questions and in this way shed light on key facets of inference and reasoning from evidence.
 But such a defense of the debate about mathematical analysis of evidence is a bit like saying that WWII was a good thing because it led to the development of V-2 rockets.
 The debate about mathematical analysis of evidence has caused more intellectual havoc than enlightenment.